Viceroys of India and significant Events in their rule

 - First Indian Became a governor- S.P.Sinha appointed as Governor of Bihar.

-- The incidence of Chauri Chaura- February 5, 1922, and withdrawal of Non- Cooperation Movement.
+- The incidence of Chauri Chaura- February 5, 1922, and withdrawal of the non- Cooperation Movement.

 - Moplah rebellion- Kerala in 1921.